Powerlearnproject/se-assignment-day-2-git-and-github-codesbounty/README.md

 Using  Git LFS (Large File Storage) or store large binary files in external storage solutions like cloud storage instead of adding them directly to the repository, because this keeps the repository lightweight and improves performance during cloning, pulling, and pushing.
 -Document Version Control GuidelinesCreate documentation that outlines the team’s version control practices, including how to name branches, write commit messages, and submit pull requests , because having clear guidelines ensures consistency across the team, making collaboration easier and reducing misunderstandings.

+Pit falls new users encounter when using Git hub for version control
 Pitfall: Confusing Commit History;new users may struggle with the commit history, especially if commits are not well-documented or if there are many commits with vague messages.
 Strategy:
 Write Descriptive Commit Messages: Ensure commit messages are clear and descriptive, explaining the purpose and impact of the changes.